noahbass/smart-urls/README.md

 ### Todo

-Add the same protocal-relative urls for laravel forms and etc.
+- Add the same protocal-relative urls for laravel forms and etc.
+- Testing